centreon/centreon-documentation/fr/graph-views/procedures.md

     > Replace \<MAP\_IP\> by the IP address of your Centreon MAP server.

-4)  *If you have installed a MySQL server on your Centreon MAP server*, enter the user/password you used in [Configure your database](#configure-your-database).
+4)  *If you have installed a MariaDB server on your Centreon MAP server*, enter the user/password you used in [Configure your database](#configure-your-database).